robert-delwood/OpenAPI_Spellchecker/README.md

 The following options are available.
 In each case, the list removes duplications and is sorted in ascending alphabetic order.

 **Show misspellings**.
-This shows only the misspellings.
+This shows words that are considered to be misspellings misspellings.
+A misspelled word is one that does not appear in the dictonary file.
+It will also display words that are not techncially misspelled but rather custom words used in the application.
 This is the default selection.<br>
 **Show all words**.
 This shows all the words.<br>
 **Show words with midfix numbers**.
 This shows only words that have the letters and numbers.<br>
 **Show words with numbers only**.
 This shows words that are only numbers.<br>
 **Show words with upper- and lower-case letters**.
 This show words that have both upper- and lower-case letters other than as the first character.
 This typically includes field names.
 It excludes words that are only uppercase.<br>
 **Show words with uppercase only**.
 This shows words that are only uppercase.
-Typically, this views acronym-like words.
+The intent is to show acronym-like words.
+In practice, it also shows words that people just like to see as uppercase.

 ## Copy controls
 The following controls influence the copying of text.